smeehan12/standalone-recast-tutorial/_episodes/07-skimming-reformatting.md

 > ## Exercise (25 min)
 >
+> Create an executable named `ReformatHist` that takes the ROOT histogram produced by `AnalysisPayload`, and converts it to a text file containing the `h_mjj_kin_cal` histogram in the format described just above this exercise.
+The command to run the finished executable will be:
+>
+> ~~~
+> ReformatHist /path/to/output/hist.root /path/to/output/textfile.txt
+> ~~~
+>
 > #### Part 1
+> In your git repo, create a new file named ReformatHist.cxx in the AnalysisPayload/utils directory.
+>
+> ~~~
+> cd AnalysisPayload/utils
+> touch ReformatHist.cxx
+> ~~~
+> {: .source}
-> On your local machine, create a new file named ReformatHist.cxx in your AnalysisPayload sub-repo to contain code that will receive as input the path to the ROOT file containing the histograms written out by `AnalysisPayload`, and outputs the text file described above.
-Now, `cd` up into the main repo and run a container from the `atlas/analysisbase:21.2.85-centos7` image, volume-mounting the whole analysis repo into the container, as well as the ROOT histogram file that you previously produced with the `AnalysisPayload` executable.
+> cd up the main repo and, if you haven't already, run a container from the `atlas/analysisbase:21.2.85-centos7` image, volume-mounting the whole analysis repo into the container.
+>
+> ~~~
+> cd ../..
+> docker run --rm -it -w /home/atlas/Bootcamp -v \
+> $PWD:/home/atlas/Bootcamp atlas/analysisbase:21.2.85-centos7 \
+> bash -c 'cp -r ssh-credentials ~/.ssh; cp gitconfig ~/.gitconfig ; bash'
+> ~~~
+> {: .source}
+>
 > #### Part 2
-> Now, add a new executable to your CMakeLists.txt file in AnalysisPayload named ReformatHist that will run the code.
+> Now, add a **new executable** to your CMakeLists.txt file in AnalysisPayload named `ReformatHist` that will run the code.
 Consider which libraries will actually need to be linked, and which ones can be safely omitted for this executable.
 >
-The command to run the finalized executable will be:
-> ~~~
-> ReformatHist /path/to/ROOT/file /path/to/text/file
-> ~~~
 > #### Part 3
-> Fill in ReformatHist.cxx so the corresponding ReformatHist executable can accomplish the task described in part a.
+> Fill in ReformatHist.cxx so the corresponding ReformatHist executable can accomplish the task described in the beginning of the exercise.
 Remember to `#include` any needed libraries.
 You can compile and test the code in the container as you work.
 > #### Part 4
-> When you're satisfied with the result, you can commit and push your updates to your AnalysisPayload sub-repo from your local machine.
-Remember to update your main repo so that it uses the updated AnalysisPayload commit.
+> When you're satisfied with the result, you can commit and push your updates.
 Check to ensure that the new image builds on gitlab without any errors.
 > > ## Solution
 > > #### Part 2
 > > The addition to CMakeLists.txt should look like: